Waiting to feel like "yourself" isn't a solution; take charge of your need to be intimate.

 Take sensible precautions.
 If you are being treated for oral cancer, be careful during oral sex.
 If you have mouth sores, avoid oral sex.
 Do not have vaginal intercourse if you have open sores on the genitals or in the vagina.
 Do not have anal sex if you have sores in the rectal area, rectal bleeding, or tears in the rectal tissue.

 Take extra care while on chemotherapy.
-Chemotherapy can be excreted in saliva and vaginal secretions for 48-72 hours after a treatment.
-You should use a condom for oral sex or intercourse (vaginal or anal) during this period to prevent your partner from being exposed to chemotherapy. (this includes IV and oral chemotherapy).
+Chemotherapy can be excreted in saliva and vaginal secretions for 48–72 hours after a treatment.
+You should use a condom for oral sex or intercourse (vaginal or anal) during this period to prevent your partner from being exposed to chemotherapy (this includes IV and oral chemotherapy).
 Be sure to ask your oncologist if the chemotherapy you are getting affects getting or being pregnant.
-It is important to use a safe and dependable form of birth control to prevent pregnancy while or even after treatment has ended for a specified period of time.
-Saliva can contain chemotherapy for 48-72 hours after treatment, you should avoid open-mouth kissing during this time as this can expose your partner to chemotherapy.
+It is important to use a safe and dependable form of birth control to prevent pregnancy during or even after treatment has ended for a specified period of time.
+Saliva can contain chemotherapy for 48–72 hours after treatment, you should avoid open-mouth kissing during this time as this can expose your partner to chemotherapy.

 Ask about your blood work.
-If you have a low white blood cell count or low platelet count (platelets below 50,000), you will need to pause for a while from vaginal, anal, or oral sex till your blood counts normalize or are safe.
+If you have a low white blood cell count or a low platelet count (platelets below 50,000), you will need to pause for a while from vaginal, anal, or oral sex till your blood counts normalize or are safe.
 This is because there is an increased risk of infection or bleeding when your counts are low.

-Considering how treatment options have improved and the high survival rate of patients with cancer it is important that you advocate for your sexual health and make it a part of your conversations on a routine basis.
-The next blog will discuss products and solutions that can make a significant contribution to improving your approach to intimacy, desire and sexual health.
+Considering how treatment options have improved and the high survival rate of patients with cancer, it is important that you advocate for your sexual health and make it a part of your conversations on a routine basis.
+The next blog will discuss products and solutions that can make a significant contribution to improving your approach to intimacy, desire, and sexual health.